-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-For STAR+PLUS Home and Community Based Services (HCBS) program applicants not living in nursing facilities, the medical necessity determination is made by Texas Medicaid & Healthcare Partnership (TMHP) based on the Medical Necessity and Level of Care (MN/LOC) Assessment completed by the managed care organization (MCO) doing the pre-enrollment home health assessment.
+For STAR+PLUS Home and Community Based Services (HCBS) program applicants not living in nursing facilities (NFs), the medical necessity (MN) determination is made by Texas Medicaid & Healthcare Partnership (TMHP) based on the Medical Necessity and Level of Care (MN/LOC) Assessment completed by the managed care organization (MCO) doing the pre-enrollment home health assessment.

 The MCO must electronically submit the MN/LOC Assessment to TMHP after it has been signed by the physician.
-A copy of the MN/LOC Assessment is filed in the member's case folder.
+A copy of the MN/LOC Assessment is filed in the member's case file.

 3242 Individual Cost Limit Requirement